codeface-io/LSPService/README.md

 1. Download and open LSPService.
 It will run in Terminal, and as long as it's running there, the service is available.
 Check: <http://localhost:8080/lspservice>
 3. Set the language server locations (file paths) for the languages you want to have supported.
 	* There's a command line interface for that.
 After LSPService launches in Terminal, it explains all commands there.
-	* LSPService automatically finds the Swift language server (if Xcode is installed), and it guesses the location of a [python language server](https://github.com/palantir/python-language-server).
+	* LSPService finds the Swift language server automatically if Xcode is installed.
 But in general, users still must locate language servers manually.

 ## API

 ### Editor vs. LSPService – Who's Responsible?

-The singular purpose of LSPService to present LSP language servers as WebSockets.
+The singular purpose of LSPService is to make local LSP language servers accessible via WebSockets.

-LSPService forwards LSP messages from some editor to some language server and vice versa.
+LSPService forwards LSP messages from some editor (incoming via websockets) to some language server (outgoing to stdin) and vice versa.
 It knows nothing about the LSP standard itself.
 Encoding and decoding LSP messages and generally representing LSP with proper types remains a concern of the editor.

-The editor, on the other hand, knows nothing about how to locate, install, run and talk to language servers.
+The editor, on the other hand, knows nothing about how to configure, locate, launch and talk to language servers.
 This remains a concern of LSPService.

 ### Endpoints